 According to HubSpot, roughly 90% of marketers see short-form videos – videos that are a few minutes long – as the go-to video marketing solution in 2023.
-This is great news for more businesses as short-form content is significantly easier to create than long-form content.
+This is great news for more businesses, as short-form content is significantly easier to create than long-form content, especially when you have access to professional video production services.
 Platforms such as TikTok, Reels, and even YouTube Shorts are excellent for finding and sharing this kind of content.

 Did you know that social media is an increasingly common customer service tool?
 Many customers look directly for a company’s social media channels when they run into problems with their product or service.
 Twitter, Facebook, and Instagram are some of the most common social media sites customers turn to when they need help.